up-for-grabs/up-for-grabs.net/CODE_OF_CONDUCT.md

 # Up-For-Grabs Code of Conduct

-This code of conduct covers how contributors to the Up-For-Grabs project should interact with each other.
-Projects listed on Up-For-Grabs are not covered by this code of conduct, and you should refer to the documentation for a project to identify the governance rules it outlines.
+This document outlines how contributors to the Up-For-Grabs project should interact with each other, and the process for resolving issues.

+Projects listed on Up-For-Grabs are not covered by this code of conduct, and you should refer to the governance rules if you have enquiries about an issue with a specific project.

 ## Our Pledge